charlesfu4/FullStackOpen/part5/bloglist-frontend/README.md

 # Getting Started with React app

-Before starting the app, remember to also download the back end part and set it up from part4
+Before starting the app, remember to also download the back-end part from part4 and set it up

 Then install the required packaged by